geekjr/geekjr.github.io/intelPython.md

 ![](tensorflow.png?raw=true)
 TensorFlow sees the largest improvement, with a whopping 75% reduction in training time when running the [sample ](https://www.tensorflow.org/tutorials/keras/classification) image classification demo.

 Overall, there was a 45% imporvemnt to speed when using Intel Python.
+However, some libraries see larger improvements then others.